prismicio/slice-machine/messages/git-repository-not-linked.md

 ## How to fix the issue

-Connect the Git repository to the Prismic repository:
+Connect the Git repository to the project's Prismic repository:

 1. Navigate to Slice Machine's Settings page.
 1. Connect the GitHub repository.